jliu69a/myExp5/README.md

 3,
 keep in mind that, when commit the changes, all of the system auto-updates can be disregarded.  only the code changes are committed in, and this will make the branches merging smoothly.

+//

+currently it is at the version 8, and it should be branched off to be develop.  it will be a clean start.

+the original develop can be branched off as a backup.

+after that, it will be like: "dev_8" -> "develop" -> "dev_11".